DrEntropy/ToySOCCore/README.md

 Bottom Button:RUN =  Leave "take over mode" and start executing Middle button : WRITE -> Enable write of memory at selected address  with selected data on switches.
 ```

-* Test on FPGA  (works , with simplified program.
-Need a way to program without using
-switches)

 * Test Program
 ```